 - In Made In Canada, Pyramid Productions CEO Alan Roy has no idea how to properly run a film and television production company.
 His management style is based on reading (but not understanding) best-selling business books, and his ideas for how to "improve" the various films and television series made by Pyramid are universally inane and/or inappropriate (such as re-casting a fly-on-the-wall reality series with himself and two other Pyramid executives as the contestants (leading the series to be cancelled), or lightening the tone of a gritty detective series to such absurd levels that an episode about a murdered prostitute is re-written to focus on a lost kitten (leading that series to be cancelled)).

 - Lieutenant Colonel Henry Blake exhibited signs of this, as he was a good doctor but an almost criminally incompetent administrator (though not quite as dim as in the movie).
 Radar practically ran the unit, only requiring Blake to sign off on documents.
 One time he got Blake to sign blank pieces of paper even as Blake railed about not knowing what he's signing.
+That said, Blake was never malicious and generally did try to do the right thing even if he didn't know exactly how to do it.

 - The few times Frank Burns was put in charge, he was literally a criminally incompetent leader (as well as a doctor, but that's another trope there), bordering on Bad Boss turf.